Midwives in the United States: Homebirth revival and lay midwifery in the 1970s

 In the early 1970s, nearly all U.S. births occurred in hospitals, yet a countercultural homebirth movement emerged independently of formal nurse-midwifery pathways.
-These births were often attended by lay or self-trained midwives operating outside of established medical systems.
+These births were often attended by lay or self-trained individuals who self-identified as 'midwives' operating outside of established medical systems.
 Influenced by feminist ideals, natural health movements, and critiques of medicalized birth, this era saw a revival of community-based, non-institutional maternity care.

 The movement produced influential figures and texts, including Ina May Gaskin's Spiritual Midwifery and Raven Lang's The Birth Book.
 Centers like the Farm Midwifery Center in Tennessee exemplified the model of communal, spiritual, and low-intervention childbirth.
 Events such as the 1974 "Bowland Bust" in Santa Cruz, where midwives were arrested for practicing without licenses, highlighted tensions between lay midwives and the state.

 This revival filled a gap in maternity care for women seeking alternatives to hospital birth.
 However, the lack of standardized education, certification, or integration with emergency services prompted concern from medical institutions and professional midwifery organizations.